-Unite Texas is a coordinated care network of health and social care providers.
-Partners in the network are connected through a shared technology platform, Unite Us, which enables them to send and receive electronic referrals, address people’s social needs, and improve health across communities.
-Unite Texas is sponsored by Alamo Area Council of Governments (AACOG), Texas Tropical Behavioral Health, United Way of Tarrant County, and the University of Houston College of Medicine, and CareAllies, and Meadows Mental Health Policy Institute.
+Unite Texas is a coordinated care network of health and social service providers.
+Partners in the network are connected through Unite Us‘ shared technology platform, which enables them to send and receive electronic referrals, address people’s social needs and improve health across communities.
+Unite Texas is built in partnership with Alamo Area Council of Governments (AACOG), Institute for Veterans and Military Families (IVMF), the University of Houston College of Medicine, and CareAllies, and Meadows Mental Health Policy Institute.

 Unite Texas serves veterans and military-connected families in: